Retirement Planning

 Cover Basic Lifetime Expenses

 Most people don't plan for their basic expenses when you consider you may have a 30+ year retirement.
-Using guaranteed lifetime income in the form of an annuity using a portion of your nest-egg, is still the most effective and secure way to do this.
+Using guaranteed lifetime income which can be done through work pension or purchasing an annuity using a portion of your nest-egg, is still the most effective and secure way to do this.
 Decide how much money you need to lead your normal retirement short of CPP and OAS payments.

 Protect Against Inflation